UHDbits/M73-Tiny-OpenCore/README.md

   ## Directions

   **Follow the steps below by going to the links and following the according directions on the OpenCore guide.
-The step is optional (but may be required to get some features working) if it is labeled with a &#42;.
-If the step labeled has &#42;&#42;, that means it's optional, but extremely recommended.**
+If a step is labeled with a &#42;, it means it's optional, but extremely recommended.
+If the step labeled has &#42;&#42;, that means it's optional and not required.**

   | Step # | Link/Directions |
   | :-: | :-: |